Save to My DOJO

 - All-Flash configuration is now available via Standard licensing.

-And finally here’s a list of references without which this post would not have been possible.
+Here’s a list of references without which this post would have never been possible.